maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 #### Getting the Express Generator boilerplate up and running
 1. Install [Express Generator](https://expressjs.com/en/starter/generator.html) `npm install -g express-generator`, we will use this to generate the skeleton app.
 1. Build the Express skeleton app using the `pug` view engine.
-The second variable is your app name. `express --view=pug`, and follow instructions to install and run
+From your repo's root directory, run `express --view=pug`, and follow instructions to install Express.
     - This creates a new express boilerplate application using the [Pug Template Engine](https://pugjs.org/api/getting-started.html)
     - You will get a warning that there are already files present, that is okay, enter `Y` to continue
     - When you are done notice that this added several folders (`bin`, `public`, `routes`, `views`) and the new entry point `app.js`
 1. Run `npm start` to see what this new app can do.
 By default the app will be running at `http://localhost:3000`
-    - Check out this following this excellent ExpressJS tutorial from MDN for more on [Express and Pugthis](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website)
+    - Check out this ExpressJS tutorial from MDN for more on [Express and Pug](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/skeleton_website)
-    - The `express-generator` adds a `/users` route to our app by default, take a look at that briefly in the browser at `http://localhost:3000/users` and in `app.js`, and `routes/users.js` to see the basics of how another "route" or page are displayed.
-We are going to use that format to create an `api` route to make database requests.
+    - The `express-generator` adds a `/users` route to our app by default, take a look at that briefly in the browser at `http://localhost:3000/users` and in `app.js`, and `routes/users.js` to see the basics of how another "route" or page is displayed.
+We are going to use that format to create an `/api` route to make database requests.
 1. Stop the app by hitting `Ctrl + C` in your console, and let's do some more housekeeping
     - Remove `index.js`, it is replaced with `app.js`
     - In `app.js` remove all the lines that reference the `users` route (roughly Lines 8 and 23)